18. Hapless Visitors

 The staggeringly beautiful view which opened out from the foot of the monument to Prince Vladimir

-The statue of Prince Vladimir I of Kiev stands on a hill overlooking the Dnieper river below.
+The statue of Prince Vladimir I of Kyiv stands on a hill overlooking the Dnieper river below.
 Technically the statue is a monument to the baptism of Russia.
-Prince Vladimir Svyatoslavich the Great (956-1015) was the pagan ruler who, in 988, brought christianity in its Byzantine form to the Kievan Rus'.
-Kievan Rus' is considered a predecessor state of three modern East Slavic nations: Belarus, Russia and Ukraine.
-It stretched out from Kiev to Novgorod.
+Prince Vladimir Svyatoslavich the Great (956-1015) was the pagan ruler who, in 988, brought christianity in its Byzantine form to the Kyivan Rus'.
+Kyivan Rus' is considered a predecessor state of three modern East Slavic nations: Belarus, Russia and Ukraine.
+It stretched out from Kyiv to Novgorod.
 Vladimir hoped for better political and cultural relation with Bulgaria and the Byzantine Empire.

 "Aha!"